 Healthy Homes Initiative

-What is Healthy Homes Initiative?
+What is the Healthy Homes Initiative?

 The goal of the MSU Extension Healthy Homes Initiative is to equip Mississippians with the knowledge they need to keep their indoor environments safe and healthy.
 HHI is part of MSU Extension's Family and Consumer Sciences program, the goal of which is to improve the quality of life for individuals, families, and communities in Mississippi.

-What does Healthy Homes Initiative Offer?
+What does the Healthy Homes Initiative Offer?

 Tailored to meet your residential needs, the Healthy Home Solutions is a 12-topic curriculum, developed by and for Extension educators.
 The topics can be presented individually or as a series, and they are adaptable to fit a range of timeframes.
 Topic titles are: